kenmoini/autogrow/hub/raspi-prep/README.md

 ## 2. Adding initialization script

-Next we'll modify the `cmdline.txt` file on the SD Card to run our initialization script - append the following to the `cmdline.txt` file:
+Next we'll modify the `cmdline.txt` file on the SD Card to run our initialization script - modify the following in the `cmdline.txt` file:

-`init=/boot/boot_init.sh`
+`init=/bin/bash -c "mount -t proc proc /proc; mount -t sysfs sys /sys; mount /boot; source /boot/boot_init.sh"`

 With that in place, also copy over the `boot_init.sh` file from this directory onto the SD Card.